forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

   * Forbid any Cloud IAP bypasses on all resources in my organization, when Cloud IAP is enabled.
   * Allow direct access from debug IPs and internal monitoring hosts.

+## External Project Access
+  * Find any users in your org that may have access to projects outside of your org.

 ## Firewall
   * Prevent allow all ingress (used to detect allow ingress to all policies)